Kevin-VanDonkelaar-Personal-Website/kvdcre8r/README.md

 I have adopted these three simple concepts as my motto as I embark on my new career as a web developer.
 My goal with this website is to display each of these in a tangible way.

-Fist, I used the comic book theme to show some of my personality and display my creativity.
+First, I used the comic book theme to show some of my personality and display my creativity.
 Second, I researched techniques and added extra features above the requirements to display my growing ability as a web developer.
 And lastly, I shared some of my personal info to inspire others.

 I hope you enjoy exploring this site as much as I did creating it.
 Thank you.